marooncn/robot_grasp/README.md

 source ~/catkin_ws/devel/setup.bash
 rosrun robot_grasp load_model.launch
 ~~~
+Then snap kinect to kinect_support with face down.
 2> Load the grasp objects <br>
 2.1 > Insert the grasp object one by one
 ~~~